2weiEmu/sis50.nl.go/README.md

     - [ ] This being saved
 - [ ] Ability for user to be able to remove headers (to unobstruct background)
     - [ ] all headers should have an outline that semi-guarantee visibility on any background
+- [ ] Ability for users to remove otherwise visible backgrounds from the main elements of the site

 - [ ] Individual User authentication
     - [ ] That persists for a month